Anita Mahfood

-Anita "Margarita" Mahfood (died 31 December 1965) was a dancer, actress, and singer in Jamaica.
+Anita "Margarita" Mahfood (died 2 January 1965) was a dancer, actress, and singer in Jamaica.
 She was called "the famous Rhumba queen" and headlined performances.
 She also performed reggae music, writing and singing her own music, one of the first women in Jamaica to do so.
-Mahfood was murdered on New Year's Day in 1965 by her boyfriend Don Drummond of the Skatalites band.
+Mahfood was murdered in 1965, by her boyfriend Don Drummond of the Skatalites band.

 Early life

-Mahfood was born in Kingston, Jamaica.
+Anita Mahfood was born in Kingston, Jamaica.
 She had three sisters.
 Her father was Jad Mahfood, a fisherman.
-Her family were Lebanese-Jamaican, with ancestors who emigrated from Lebanon to Jamaica in the 1870s to pursue commercial trade.
+Her family were Syrian-Lebanese-Jamaican, with ancestors who emigrated from Syria and Lebanon to Jamaica in the 1870s to pursue commercial trade.